chinapedia/wikipedia.abstract.en/Page/Lansing,_Michigan.md

 The first recorded person of European descent to travel through the area that is now Lansing was British fur trader Hugh Heward and his French-Canadian team on April 24, 1790 while canoeing the Grand River.[5][6]
 The land that was to become Lansing was surveyed as "Township 4 North Range 2 West" in February 1827 in what was then dense forest.
 It was the last of the county's townships to be surveyed, and the land was not offered for sale until October 1830.[7]
 There would be no roads to this area for decades to come.

-Grand_River_overlooking_Lansing_River_Trail_Bridge.jpg

 In the winter of 1835 and early 1836, two brothers from New York plotted the area now known as REO Town just south of downtown Lansing and named it "Biddle City".
 This land lay in a floodplain and was underwater during the majority of the year.
 Nevertheless, the brothers went back to Lansing, New York, to sell plots for the town that did not exist.
 They told the New Yorkers this new "city" had an area of 65 blocks, a church and a public and academic square.
 16 men bought plots in the nonexistent city, and upon reaching the area later that year found they had been scammed.
 Many in the group too disappointed to stay ended up settling around what is now metropolitan Lansing.
 Those who stayed quickly renamed the area "Lansing Township" in honor of their home village in New York.[8]

 The settlement of fewer than 20 people would remain dormant until the winter of 1847 when the state constitution required the capital be moved from Detroit to a more central and safer location in the state's interior; many were concerned about Detroit's proximity to British-controlled Canada, which had captured Detroit in the War of 1812.
 The United States had recaptured the city in 1813, but these events led to the dire need to have the center of government relocate from hostile British territory.
 There was also concern with Detroit's strong influence over Michigan politics, being the state's largest city as well as the capital city.[9]

 During the multi-day session to determine a new location for the state capital, many cities, including Ann Arbor, Marshall, and Jackson, lobbied hard to win this designation.[10]
 Unable to publicly reach a consensus because of constant political wrangling, the Michigan House of Representatives privately chose the Township of Lansing out of frustration.
 When announced, many present openly laughed that such an insignificant settlement was now Michigan's capital.
 Two months later, Governor William L. Greenly signed into law the act of the legislature making Lansing Township the state capital.[11]

-Map_of_the_town_of_Michigan_1847.jpg map of "the town of Michigan," prior to the selection of "Lansing" as the capital's name the following year.
+map of "the town of Michigan," prior to the selection of "Lansing" as the capital's name the following year.
 (The map is oriented with north to the right.)]]
 With the announcement that Lansing Township had been made the capital, the small village quickly transformed into the seat of state government.
 The legislature gave the settlement the temporary name of the "Town of Michigan".
 In April 1848, the legislature then gave the settlement the name of "Lansing".[12]
 Within months after it became the capital city, individual settlements began to develop along three key points along the Grand River in the township:[13]

 -   "Lower Village/Town", where present-day Old Town stands, was the oldest of the three villages.
 It was home to the first house built in Lansing in 1843 by pioneer James Seymour and his family.
 Lower Town began to develop in 1847 with the completion of the Franklin Avenue (now Grand River Avenue) covered bridge over the Grand River.[14]
 -   "Upper Village/Town", where present-day REO Town stands at the confluence of the Grand River and the Red Cedar River.
 It began to take off in 1847 when the Main Street Bridge was constructed over the Grand River.
 This village's focal point was the Benton House, a 4-story hotel which opened in 1848.
 It was the first brick building in Lansing and was later razed in 1900.[15]
--   LesCapitolSomethingMI.jpg]]"Middle Village/Town", where downtown Lansing now stands, was the last of the three villages to develop in 1848 with the completion of the Michigan Avenue bridge across the Grand River and the completion of the temporary capitol building which sat where Cooley Law School stands today on Capitol Avenue between Allegan and Washtenaw Streets, and finally the relocation of the post office to the village in 1851.
+-   ]]"Middle Village/Town", where downtown Lansing now stands, was the last of the three villages to develop in 1848 with the completion of the Michigan Avenue bridge across the Grand River and the completion of the temporary capitol building which sat where Cooley Law School stands today on Capitol Avenue between Allegan and Washtenaw Streets, and finally the relocation of the post office to the village in 1851.
 This area would grow to become larger than the other two villages up and down river.
 For a brief time the combined villages were referred to as "Michigan" but was officially named Lansing in 1848.[16]

 In 1859, the settlement having grown to nearly 3,000 and encompassing about in area was incorporated as a city.
 The boundaries of the original city were Douglas Avenue to the north, Wood and Regent streets to the east, Mount Hope Avenue to the south, and Jenison Avenue to the west.
 These boundaries would remain until 1916.
 Lansing began to grow steadily over the next two decades with the completion of the railroads through the city, a plank road, and the completion of the current capitol building in 1878.